We want justice: Media bodies seek probe into Ghaziabad scribe Vikram Joshi's killing

 Many senior journalists have condemned the killing on Twitter.

-Investigative journalist Rohini Singh, who works with The Wire, tweeted the nobody is safe in the state.
+Investigative journalist Rohini Singh, who works with The Wire, tweeted that nobody is safe in the state.

 Women, cops, journalists, random citizens.
 Is anyone safe in Uttar Pradesh anymore?— Rohini Singh (@rohini_sgh) July 22, 2020

-NDTV journalist questioned the silence of the media fraternity over the killing.
+NDTV journalist Sanket Upadhyay questioned the silence of the media fraternity over the killing.

 The loud silence of journalists.
 On the killing of a journalist in Uttar Pradesh.— Sanket Upadhyay संकेत उपाध्याय (@sanket) July 22, 2020